textmagic/textmagic-rest-python-v2/docs/TextMagicApi.md

 api_instance = TextMagic.TextMagicApi(TextMagic.ApiClient(configuration))
 page = 1 # int | Fetch specified results page. (optional) (default to 1)
 limit = 10 # int | The number of results per page. (optional) (default to 10)
-status = 'x' # str | Fetch schedules with the specific status: a - actual, c - completed, x - all (optional) (default to x) order_by = 'id' # str | Order results by some field.
+status = 'x' # str | Fetch schedules with a specific status: a - actual, c - completed, x - all. (optional) (default to x) order_by = 'id' # str | Order results by some field.
 Default is id (optional) (default to id) direction = 'desc' # str | Order direction.
 Default is desc. (optional) (default to desc)